-No
+No.

 - 1. Traditionally, men predominate many of the culinary arts professions. - 2.
-However, the above most recent statistics show an increase in female culinary student body and a decrease in male culinary student body. - 3.
+However, the above most recent statistics show a decrease in female culinary student body and an increase in male culinary student body. - 3.
 The age range statistics reveal a younger interest. - 4.
 Most of the Department's culinary classes have students who represent a range of ages and cultural backgrounds.
 Cooking together is a great leveler.